ky573/CloudMarginEstimatorClient/margin_estimator_tool/README.md

 ## Features
 - Command-line interface for interacting with backend endpoints.
 - Modular command factory for dynamically handling commands.
-- Argument validation to ensure correctness of user inputs.
+- Argument validation to ensure the correctness of user inputs.
 - Request handlers for different endpoints: Products, Series, Snapshots, Live Snapshots, ETD Portfolio, and Margin Calculator.
 - Data filtering and exporting capabilities.
 - Header validation and request body construction for specific endpoints.